spotDL/spotify-downloader/README.md

 - You can also load songs from any playlist provided you have spotify username of that user.

-- Try running `python spotdl.py -u <your_username>`, it will show all your playlists.
+- Try running `python spotdl.py -u <your_username>`, it will show all your public playlists.

 - Once you select the one you want to download, the script will load all the tracks from the playlist into `<playlist_name>.txt`